In-Flight FFT Based Harmonic Notch Setup¶

 Note

-Using In-Flight FFT can result in poorer performance than a properly setup Throttle-Based notch filter, since the FFT computations take time and can lag the actual required center frequency.
+Using In-Flight FFT can result in poorer performance than a properly set up Throttle-Based notch filter since the FFT computations take time and can lag the actual required center frequency.
 In-Flight FFT is useful when the rotor frequencies of the vehicle vary widely as in heavy lift vehicles operating with high and low loads.
-It can be useful is setting up Throttle-Based notch filters, however, see In-flight FFT Advanced Setup instructions for more information.
+It can be useful in setting up Throttle-Based notch filters, however, see In-flight FFT Advanced Setup instructions for more information.

-There are two options which can be selected by setting the appropriate bit in the FFT_OPTIONS parameter that affect FFT operation:
+There are two options that can be selected by setting the appropriate bit in the FFT_OPTIONS parameter that affect FFT operation:

 If bit 1 of FFT_OPTIONS is set and ESC motor rpm telemetry is available, then the measurement window for the FFT is centered about the motor(s) frequency as reported by ESC telemetry.
 This will generate a GCS warning message if noise from any motor greater than 40db is passing through the filter chain, and identify its level, motor number, and frequency.
 This bit must be used with bit 0 also set.